Oklahoma Respiratory Care Practitioners

 1. How do I obtain written verification of a license?

-Send a written request with the fee of $25.
+Please use our Online Bill-Pay site to order your license verification letter or you may send a written request with the fee of $25.
 Verifications that are accompanied by the appropriate fee are processed and mailed daily.
-If a request comes in without the fee it is forwarded to the business office for billing prior to being mailed.

 2. When will I get a renewal notice?

-Although there is no statutory requirement to give notice, the Board does mail renewal notices approximately sixty (60) days prior to the expiration of a license.
-All notices are mailed to the mailing address we have on file.
-Please keep the Board informed of your current mailing address at all times.
+Although there is no statutory requirement to give notice, the Board does mail renewal notice postcards to your mailing address on file and several emails to email on file starting approximately sixty (60) and thirty (30) days prior to the expiration of a license.
+Please keep the Board informed of your current mailing and email address at all times.
 If you did not receive a notice, contact the Board office and a duplicate will be sent.
-Within the next few months we will start mailing a reminder card thirty (30) days prior to license expiration if you have not renewed.
 Any renewal post-marked after the expiration date is considered late and the late fee will be required.
-Not receiving a notice is not grounds for waiving the late fee.
+Not receiving a renewal notice is not grounds for waiving the late fee.

-3. When will I get a new wallet card?
+4. When and How can I get a new wallet card?

 Back to the Medical Board home page